DIY Winter House for Stray Cats

 Putting the Box Inside and Insulation

-Inserting the Box in the Bin and Adding Insulation
+Step 4: Insert the Box in the Bin and Add Insulation

 After you have cut the door in both the plastic bin and the box itself, then it's time to fit it all together.

 Put the box in the center of the bin and use duct tape to close the top of the box.
 Then, take the styrofoam and insert it between the sides of the box and the bin.
 This will make sure that there is another added layer of insulation in the house.